 Greenwich Palace was Henry VIII’s principal London base until the Palace of Whitehall was built in the 1530s.

-Henry VIII was 55 when he died, a death many believe was hastened by his obesity.
+Henry VIII died on 28 January 1547 when he was 55 years old, a death many believe was hastened by his obesity.

 According to legend, when the King awoke he had become the bullying tyrant he is now known for being.
 This event also marked the end of his sporting life - he never jousted again.